-Section 10 - Rehypothecation and Substitution
+Section 11 - Rehypothecation

-The granting of rehypothecation rights and the substitution of collateral under the ISDA CSA/CSD are standard elements of collateralization where appropriate and permitted by applicable law.
+The granting of rehypothecation rights of collateral under the ISDA CSA/CSD are standard elements of collateralization where appropriate and permitted by applicable law.
 The decision to grant rehypothecation rights, usually on a reciprocal basis, is a decision made by both sides to the agreement.

-10.1: Tracking of Securities Eligible for Rehypothecation
+11.1: Tracking of Securities Eligible for Rehypothecation